travelping/cennsonic/README.md

 * [Ubuntu 16.04 LTS] OS upgraded after setup
 * swap is turned off
 * SSH access (either by password or by key)
-* the hostname is set according to the node name (see recommendation below)
+* the hostname is set according to the node name (see recommendation below).

 Optionally, sudo password could be disabled and needed SSH keys provisioned.